CNTKR/AssignmentApplication/README.md

 Pressure: 1031.934 hPa<br>
 Enter option: 0<br>
 <h2>Notes</h2><br>
-The weather data fetched from the provided API URL (https://samples.openweathermap.org/data/2.5/forecast/hourly?q=London,us&appid=b6907d289e10d714a6e88b30761fae22) is a sample data and might not always be up to date or accurate.
+The weather data fetched from the provided API URL (https://samples.openweathermap.org/data/2.5/forecast/hourly?q=London,us&appid=b6907d289e10d714a6e88b30761fae22) is a sample data and might not always be up to date or accurate.<br>
 For real-time weather data, consider using a valid API URL with a proper API key provided by the weather service provider.